Skip to contents

 Location = "B1"))

-# Save dTransitions R data frame to a SyncroSim Datasheet
+# Save dTransitions R data frame to a SyncroSim datasheet

 saveDatasheet(myScenario, dTransitions, "stsim_DeterministicTransition")